anyscale/templates/templates/llm-router/README.md

 We use labeled samples in the format `(query, score_label)`.
 The `routing_label` can be derived from the `score_label` by setting a score threshold for quality, i.e. `routing_label = 1 if score_label >= 4 else 0`.

-we'll dive into the detailed process of preparing our labeled dataset.
+Next, we'll dive into the detailed process of preparing our labeled dataset.

 ## 1.1: Query Dataset